gregfoletta/articles.foletta.org/content/post/2021-02-05-a-bit-on-the-nose/index.markdown

 This is much better than picking a random horse, but it's certainly no slam dunk.
-The mean profit is $-$47.40, with the 95% of returns in the range of [-$81.76 - $1.64].
-In general, even betting on the favourite is not going to get you close to generating a profit over time.
+We've got longer stretches with a positive return on our investment, but again in the long run our PPR trends to negative.
+The mean PPR is -$0.09, with the 95% of PPRs in the range of [-\$0.11 - -\$0.08].

 # Conclusion

 In this article we baselined two different approaches to betting on horse races: picking a random horse, and picking the favourite.
-Oum was determine the mean accuracy and profits for each of these approaches.
+Our aim was determine the mean accuracy , and the profits per race, for each of these approaches.

-We found the accuracy of picking a random horse is 11% and the mean profits over time for a dollar bet are -$257.16.
-Betting of the favourite is of course markedly better, with a mean accuracy of %35%, however the mean profits a dollar bet are -$47.40, so betting on the favourite does not guarantee us a profit.
+We found the accuracy of picking a random horse is 10% and the mean profits per race for a dollar bet are -$0.38.

-This of course makes sense, because if this method of betting did guarantee us a profit, everyone would be doing it and the bookies would go out of business.
-It looks like I'm not going to be able to quit my day job just yet.
+Betting of the favourite is of course markedly better, with a mean accuracy of %34%, however the mean profits per race for a dollar bet are -$0.09, so betting on the favourite does not guarantee us a profit.
+This makes sense: if this method of betting did guarantee us a profit, everyone would be doing it and the bookies would go out of business.

-.
+What we don't take into account here is the utility, or enjoyment, that is gained from the bet.
+If you think cost of the enjoyment you receive  betting on a random horse is worth around 38% of your stake, or betting on the favourite is worth 9% of your stake, then go for it.
+As long as you're not betting more than you can afford, then I say analyses be damned and simply enjoy the thrill of the punt.